AFC CAPITAL: Uzbekistan’s Capital Markets Development Agency restructured as privatisation looms

-On April 13, 2021, President Mirziyoyev signed a sweeping decree “on measures for the further development of the capital market” in order to expedite the government’s goals of rapid reform by the end of 2023, and which includes having some major companies listed on the Toshkent Stock Exchange (TSE) in Tashkent added to the MSCI Frontier Index watchlist.
+On April 13, 2021, President Shavkat Mirziyoyev signed a sweeping decree “on measures for the further development of the capital market” in order to expedite the government’s goals of rapid reform by the end of 2023, and which includes having some major companies listed on the Toshkent Stock Exchange (TSE) in Tashkent added to the MSCI Frontier Index watchlist.
 This is something which we believe could be a major “game-changer”, since it will put Uzbekistan on the map for many foreign institutional investors.

 On the same day, it was announced that the Capital Markets Development Agency (CMDA) would be dissolved.
 The CMDA was established in January 2019 with the purpose of acting as the capital markets regulator and overseeing their development.
 While a surprise to the investment community, there will be little change in relation to how this affects investors, as the new regulator will continue from where the CMDA left off and hopefully move ahead at an even more rapid pace.
 As per the details of the presidential decree outlined below, we and most of the local investment community in Uzbekistan are very positive on this change, especially if the new regulator can execute even a portion of its long list of goals.